joergmlpts/inat_photos/README.md

 ### Option -b, --bypass_cache

-By default, `inat_photo.py` caches iNaturalist observations for 14 days before they will be loaded again.
-Options `-b` and `--bypass_cache` instruct `inat_photo.py` to bypass the cache and issue api calls to load iNaturalist observations right away.
+By default, `inat_photo.py` caches iNaturalist observations for 8 hours before they will be loaded again.
+Options `-b` and `--bypass_cache` instruct `inat_photo.py` to bypass the cache and issue api calls to re-load iNaturalist observations.

 ### Option -c, --captions